Jason: The Isle of Lemnos

-The isle of Lemnos is situated off the Western coast of Asia Minor (modern day Turkey).
+The isle of Lemnos is situated in the north Aegean Sea, near the Western coast of Asia Minor (modern day Turkey).

 The island was inhabited by a race of women who had killed their husbands.
 The women had neglected their worship of Aphrodite, and as a punishment the goddess made the women so foul in stench that their husbands could not bear to be near them.
 The men then took concubines from the Thracian mainland opposite, and the spurned women, angry at Aphrodite, killed all the male inhabitants while they slept.
 The king, Thoas, was saved by Hypsipyle, his daughter, who put him out to sea sealed in a chest from which he was later rescued.
 The women of Lemnos lived for a while without men, with Hypsipyle as their queen.

 During the visit of the Argonauts the women mingled with the men creating a new "race" called Minyae.
 Jason fathered twins with the queen.
 Heracles pressured them to leave as he was disgusted by the antics of the Argonauts.
 He had not taken part, which is truly unusual considering the numerous affairs he had with other women.